CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: CDF Transform-and-Shift

 Note that the distance between $x$ and the newly transformed point $y_x'$ satisfies the rescaled distance requirement:

-Above we considered the effect of translating point $y$ to $y_x'$ to scale the space around point $x$.
-In order to approximately scale the space around all points in the dataset, point $y$ needs to be translated by the average of the above translations:
+So far we have considered the effect of translating point $y$ to $y_x'$ wtih respect to $x$ only.
+To consider the effects with respect to \emph{all} points $D$, point $y$ needs to be transformed by the average of the above translations with respect to all points in $D$:

-A theorem regarding the final shifted data $D'$ is provided as follows: \begin{theorem} Given a sufficiently large bandwidth $\lambda<m$, the $\lambda$-neighbourhood density of $D'$ is expected to be more uniform than that of $D$: